lynckia/licode/README.md

 As of now, the only application built using the library is a streaming application that connects via TCP to a server application built on top of node.js.

 The node.js app is not released but the code should provide an example on how the SDP exchange is made.
-In the current state, the examples are not compiled by default, however, they can be built by setting COMPILE_EXAMPLES to ON in src/CMakeLists.txt
+The examples are unusable as of now, but they can help to understand the API.

-In the future, we will include here tests and examples.
+In the future, we will include here tests and updated examples.

 ## License